 Where it is: On a little island at the heart of Fermanagh’s Lakelands in Northern Ireland lies the very handsome Belle Isle Castle, a fabulous 17th century mansion.
 Nestled in a designated Special Area of Conservation, the stone walls are surrounded by an estate filled with wildflower meadows, lakes, forest walks and a walled garden.

 Why it’s special: Picture this: you and your friends can rent this castle out in its entirety, as it sleeps up to 26.
-And if that’s not enough, there’s a coach house and cottages, too, for self-catering trips.
+And if that’s not enough, there’s a coach house and romantic cottages, too, for self-catering trips.
 You can go fishing, island-hopping or boating, and if your friends are into improving their culinary skills, there's a cookery school with private courses for eight or more.

 What fans say: “A magical experience that I'll never forget.
 Everyone was bowled over by how beautiful a place it is, whilst at the same time being very welcoming and relaxing.”
 Christina M, Customer Alliance Reviews

 4. Killiane Castle Country House & Farm, County Wexford

 Where it is: Located in a delightfully tranquil part of Wexford in Ireland’s Ancient East, Killiane Castle Country House & Farm has previously been named Farmhouse of the Year by the Georgina Campbell Guide.
 Found down a narrow, leafy road, this is the perfect romantic getaway as this is so far from the madding crowd that you could forget the rest of the world even exists.
 Your elegant B&B accommodation is right next to a 15th century castle, and a 230-acre working dairy farm.